sourcecrypto/sourcecrypto.github.io/_posts/blog/2019-11-19-source-recap.md

 As this list is growing to include a small collection of people I've worked with in the past year, perhaps an occasional survey to get your feedback would be in order.

-Personally, I have a hard time appreciating mailing lists that are sending updates all the time... pushing out content with hopes of generating leads.
+I have a hard time appreciating mailing lists that are sending updates all the time... pushing out content with hopes of generating leads.
 So yeah, I'm not into that, and this list doesn't even have an auto-reply saying thanks for subscribing, yet.

-On the rare occasion I do send out an e-mail, you'll always have the option to unsubscribe, and I'll make sure each message is worth your time.
+On the rare occasion I do send an e-mail, you'll have the option to unsubscribe, and I'll make sure each message is worth your while.

 **Only Email Required**
 {: .notice--danger}